 Galveston College has worked diligently to build strong partnerships with organizations and institutions in our community.
 The College has developed programs with the University of Texas Medical Branch and Texas A&M Galveston.
 Other partnerships help Galveston College to be a central educational link to the Galveston Independent School District, other local private schools, and the University of Houston-Clear Lake.

-Galveston College also awards over $100,000 in scholarships each year and allows Galveston senior citizens 65 years of age or older to take credit classes without paying tuition.
+Galveston College also awards nearly $70,000 in scholarships each year and allows Galveston senior citizens 65 years of age or older to take credit classes without paying tuition.
 For more information, visit http://www.gc.edu/.